dylan-isaac/DylanIsaac/src/content/resources/alt-text-generation.md

 **Option 1 (Comprehensive):** Best for Claude Opus/Sonnet or GPT-4+ when accuracy matters most **Option 2 (Step-by-Step):** Best for GPT-3.5, smaller models, or when you want to see the reasoning process **Option 3 (Parallel):** Best when speed matters and you can run multiple prompts simultaneously

 ---

+## How This Pattern Was Refined

+This methodology didn't emerge fully formed—it evolved through systematic refinement using [glass box](/definitions/glass-box) principles, most notably through OpenAI's [prompt optimization tool](https://cookbook.openai.com/examples/gpt-5/prompt-optimization-cookbook).

+When I first encoded my accessibility expertise into prompts, they were verbose and unfocused.
+I knew *what* needed to happen but struggled to translate expert intuition into structured instructions an LLM could follow consistently.

+The optimizer became my refinement laboratory.
+I'd input my initial attempt, and it would show me exactly how to improve the prompt structure:

+- **"Make constraints more specific"** → Led to the precise 140-character limit and classification criteria
+- **"Clarify the reasoning chain"** → Resulted in the five-phase methodology structure
+- **"Separate analysis from synthesis"** → Created the distinct context/visual/classification workflow

+Every suggested change came with explicit reasoning tied to [published best practices](https://cookbook.openai.com/examples/gpt-5/gpt-5_prompting_guide).
+I could see why "analyze the image for alt text" became "EXTRACT author intention from page context to CREATE equivalent experiences through accessibility metadata."
+The tool translated my accessibility domain knowledge into effective prompt engineering patterns while keeping me in control.

+This iterative refinement process exemplifies [glass box](/definitions/glass-box#prompt-engineering-translation) methodology: the AI showed its optimization reasoning, I maintained agency over every change, and each iteration built on documented improvements rather than mysterious adjustments.
+It's a perfect demonstration of [epistemological translation](/definitions/epistemological-translation)—the tool understood both my accessibility expertise and prompt engineering best practices, then served as a bridge between these two domains.

+The result is prompts that systematically apply the same line of questioning I use manually—but encoded so precisely that LLMs can follow the expert reasoning path consistently.
+This is how tools should enhance expertise: by making implicit knowledge structures explicit and shareable, not by replacing human judgment with black box magic.
+It's a [ladder](/definitions/ladders) that helped me build a better ladder—proving that these tools are composable and can strengthen each other while preserving human expertise.

+---